Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Results and Discussions

 \textbf{Degradation trajectories of H-CDE}.
 For H-CDE, the trajectories exhibit clear separation according to the degradation level and progress monotonically along the primary degradation axis (PC1) over time.
 The rate of this progression varies based on the trajectory's degradation level: trajectories with higher degradation progress more rapidly, diverging from healthier ones and converging to distinct, separable endpoints in Fig.~\ref{fig:cmapss_abl_trajs}.
 Interestingly, the learned trajectories resemble exponential curves, consistent with the underlying physical degradation process.

-\textbf{Impact of path transformation.} Path transformation proves to be critical in this case study.
+\textbf{Impact of path transformation.} Path transformation is found to be critical in this case study.
 The w/o PT variant achieves near-zero alignment scores in Tab.~\ref{tab:cmapss_alignment} and yields an uninterpretable embedding space in Fig.~\ref{fig:cmapss_embedding}.
-The latent trajectories in Fig.~\ref{fig:cmapss_abl_trajs} explain this failure: along the primary degradation axis (PC1), they first briefly decrease before increasing, breaking monotonic progression.
+The latent trajectories in Fig.~\ref{fig:cmapss_abl_trajs} explain this deficiency: along the primary degradation axis (PC1), they first briefly decrease before increasing, breaking monotonic progression.
 This occurs despite the MC constraint, due to the small negative range permitted by the activation function (see Eq.\ref{eq:pos_act}).
 As a result, trajectory endpoints collapse into a single region, indicating that the model fails to capture physically meaningful degradation paths and to separate degradation levels.
 These findings highlight path transformation as a key mechanism for isolating degradation drivers from dominant operational dynamics and enabling the model to learn the degradation process.
 Its impact is notably stronger in N-CMAPSS than in the bridge case.
-This increased sensitivity can be attributed to two factors: (i) in the bridge dataset, the main degradation-related state (displacement) is directly measured, reducing the need for PT; and (ii) N-CMAPSS has a higher-dimensional sensor space with hidden degradation drivers, making PT essential for isolating key degradation drivers.
+This increased sensitivity can be attributed to two factors: (i) in the bridge case study, the main degradation-related state (displacement) is directly measured, reducing the need for path transformation; and (ii) N-CMAPSS has a higher-dimensional sensor space with hidden degradation drivers, making path transformation essential for isolating key degradation drivers.

 \textbf{Impact of the monotonicity constraint.} Removing the monotonicity constraint has a smaller impact than removing path transformation, but it still noticeably degrades the performance compared to the full H-CDE model.
 The effect is most evident when using only PC1, where alignment scores are lower and exhibit higher variance as reported in Tab.~\ref{tab:cmapss_alignment}.
 This instability reflects inconsistent separability in the learned latent space across runs, as shown in Fig.~\ref{fig:cmapss_embedding}.
 This behavior can be explained by inspecting the latent trajectories in Fig.~\ref{fig:cmapss_abl_trajs}: in failed runs, the w/o MC variant exhibits cyclic patterns that resemble operational cycles, indicating a stronger influence from operational variations than degradation progression.
 Without the monotonicity constraint, the model struggles to enforce a clear degradation trend, leading trajectories to collapse toward a common region and reducing state separability.
 This challenge is amplified in the N-CMAPSS case study because degradation remains constant within each operational cycle (a simulation limitation) and only changes between cycles.
 The strong cycle-to-cycle operational variation makes it difficult for the model to infer the slow underlying progression without explicit guidance.
 The monotonicity constraint therefore plays a crucial role in stabilizing training, improving embedding quality, and ensuring a physically consistent degradation trajectory.